syncfusion-content/ej2-javascript-docs/ej2-javascript/pdfviewer/js/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started in Standalone PDF Viewer control
+# Getting Started with JavaScript PDF Viewer Control

 The Essential JS 2 for JavaScript (global script) is an ES5 formatted pure JavaScript framework which can be directly used in latest web browsers.